 GMAT and GRE

-Ideal applicants will be ambitious and looking for a career in a company where they can really make an impact.
+Ideal applicants will be ambitious and looking for a career in an organisation where they can really make an impact.
 Show us that you have clear career aspirations that you are committed to making happen and that you understand how to position yourself in the market.

 If you’ve been involved in anything interesting or unusual outside of the classroom which has helped shape you, shout about it!
 (Well, not literally, but do make it clear in your application!)
 We love to hear stories that show how you stand out from the crowd.
 Perhaps you have a strong desire to make a positive social impact and have been involved in a community project which enabled you to put this into practice, or maybe you’re an award-winning kickboxer who’s competed at a national level?
 These are the sorts of experiences we want to hear about and, often, the more unusual the better!